UCI-GDIM31/w0-setup-check-in-erikam1209/README.md

 ## Introduction

-1. Tell me a little bit about yourself and your interest in games!
-Be sure to include your preferred name and pronouns, and talk a little bit about what games you like to play, why you’re taking the class, any prior experience you have with game development, and what kind of games you hope to build.
+1. Name: Erika
+Pronouns: she/her/hers
+Current favorite video game: Yoshi's Island (SNES) Favorite genre: Platformer, Indie, Puzzle
+Game with most hours: Binding of Isaac
+Reason for taking the class: I am a master student and currently doing research in assistive devices and rehbailitation.
+I would like to conduct research in using games in the rehabilitation setting.
+Game development experience: I know five coding languages (MATLab, Python, LabView, R Studio, C++) and have programmed a rock, paper, scissor text-based game (Python)
+Games I would like to build: rhythm

 2. Which of the following best describes your major?
 Please specify if not GDIM.